-Where the Way resides, there the teacher dwells — traverse 2,500 years of philosophical thought and hear the wisdom of ten immortal sages
+Where the Way resides, there the teacher dwells — traverse 2,500 years of philosophical thought and hear the wisdom of fifteen immortal sages

 孔子